Table Buyer's Guide

 Activity tables and folding tables are two of our most popular products.
 Why?
 Because they are so useful for a number of educational, corporate, and social applications.
 This table buying guide is designed to help you understand tabletop materials, leg options, and seating capacities for various table sizes.

-Click here to enlarge our suggested Table Capacity Chart.
+Click here for Table Capacity Chart

 Types of Tabletops